Rally fights to make UMass sanctuary campus

 However, many of those who participated in the meeting seemed to believe that this was just a small step toward the greater process of making UMass a sanctuary campus for “refugees, immigrants and Muslims,” according to Abbasi.

-After a brief presentation from Abbasi and Steffens, who explained the different aspects of the sanctuary campus movement, attenders of the rally then broke off into 12 “task teams.”
+After a brief presentation from Abbasi and Simpson, who explained the different aspects of the sanctuary campus movement, attenders of the rally then broke off into 12 “task teams.”

 Each task team is an attempt to help undocumented immigrants in different areas, as well as progress the sanctuary movement in different ways.